Does Warm Milk Help You Sleep?

 Maybe you’ve heard that warm milk can soothe an anxious mind and help you get better sleep— this is due to the tryptophan and melatonin present in milk.
-Many people around the United States have tried this technique to fall asleep faster and get better rest.
-However, there are other more effective methods to get to sleep, including establishing better sleep hygiene habits.
+Many people have tried this technique to fall asleep faster and get better rest.
+However, there are more effective methods, including establishing better sleep hygiene habits.

 In our article, we’ll explore the most common causes of insomnia and poor sleep as well as how to best treat it.

 Insomnia is the most common sleep disorder in the U.S., with millions of adolescents and adults having trouble falling asleep, waking up throughout the night, or waking up and unable to fall back asleep.
 Acute insomnia can be caused by common life stressors like worries about finances, loved ones, relationships, careers, and moving.
 Underlying health conditions like anxiety or depression are the leading cause of chronic insomnia.

 There are many recommended remedies and medicines to treat insomnia, ranging from changes in diet to prescription sedatives.

 Making lifestyle changes is the most effective way to manage conditions like insomnia.
 This includes setting a regular bedtime, managing stress, exercising, and avoiding a large meal right before bed.
 However, if these techniques are not enough to help you sleep, a glass of warm milk may be effective.
 Scientists say that warm milk can be one approach to getting better sleep, but not for the reasons many nutritionists initially assumed.